ForeBoard Home

 A few more decisions that need to happen at the parking lot:

-- Vegas press on or off.
+• Vegas press on or off.
 Default off.
-Turn on for groups that want maximum drama; leave off for groups that want to keep the base structure clean.
+Turn on for groups that want maximum drama.

-- Gross vs net.
+• Gross vs net.
 Default to net in any mixed-handicap group.
-Gross is fine when everyone's within a handful of strokes of each other.
+Gross is fine.
+Again, use net scoring if everyone has handicaps.
+It's better.

 When Nassau works best